 - Fantastic Racism: Played for Laughs, as Dr. Dinosaur regularly dismisses "mammal"... well, anything.
 This extends to calling Robo a mammal robot, which he has no idea how to respond to.

-- First-Name Basis / Last-Name Basis: Most of the Action Scientists' first and last names are known, but they're typically only referred to by one (Vik, Bernard, Ada) or the other (Lang, Louis, Martin).
+- First-Name Basis / Last-Name Basis / Middle Name Basis: Most of the Action Scientists' first and last names are known, but they're typically only referred to by their first (Vik, Bernard, Ada), last (Lang, Louis, Martin), or middle (Robo) names.
 It's unknown which category Jenkins falls into.

 - Fish out of Temporal Water: Robo in the late 19th century.

 - Five-Token Band: Based on their names, the six primary Action Scientists (Alpha Team and Beta Team) are of German, African, Hawaiian, Indian, Chinese, and some kind of Germanic origins.
 At least partially confirmed in the RPG manual: Vikram is the son of African and Pakistani parents, Bao Lang is the child of Hong Kong Royal Navy officers, and Koa hails from Maui.